xcat2/xcat-core/docs/source/overview/xcat2_release.rst

 xCAT2 Release Information
 =========================

 The following tables documents the xCAT release versions and release dates.
-For more detailed information about new functions, bug fixes, and download links, refer to the specific release notes.
+For more detailed information regarding new functions, supported OSs, bug fixes, and download links, refer to the specific release notes.

 .. tabularcolumns:: |p{1cm}|p{7cm}|p{7cm}